canoo/dolphin-platform-spring-boot-archetype/src/main/resources/archetype-resources/polymer-client/bower_components/dolphin-polymer/README.md

 The Server sources of the Dolphin Platform can be found [here](https://github.com/canoo/dolphin-platform).

 A complete "Getting started" documentation can be found [here](http://www.dolphin-platform.io/documentation/getting-started.html).

+## Issue Tracking
+Please use the issue tracking system of the [Dolphin Platform](https://github.com/canoo/dolphin-platform) to report any bug or feature request.